rgn216/meetup-insight/README.md

 #My project at Insight Data Engineering : Uncovering meetup.com's social network

-meetup.com is a great social networking portal : after subscribing to meetup groups, each user receives recommendations for events where he can meet like-minded people.
-How about having a recommender system based on similarities rather than user defined activity preferences ?
+www.meetup.com is a great social networking portal : it enables users to meet like-minded people who have subscribed to the same groups.
+It is activity-centered (as opposed to relationship-centered).
+The idea behind my project is to augment the existing services with a social network element : the information gathered on the website can be used to estimate the similarity between two users and ultimately provide better suggestions.
+More precisely, the data collected from the website will be converted into  weighted graph, representing the degree of similarity between two users.

 ## Data Pipeline